jeffbski/redux-logic/docs/api.md

 const logic = createLogic({
   type: FOO,
   processOptions: {
+    // if your process fn below omits the dispatch cb then
+    // dispatchReturn will default to true, so you could skip
+    // this line, but it is left for clarity
     dispatchReturn: true,       // use my return for dispatch
     successType: 'FOO_SUCCESS', // my action type for success
     failType: 'FOO_ERROR',      // my action type for failure },
   process({ getState, action }) {
-    // no need to dispatch when using dispatchReturn: true
+    // since we didn't include dispatch cb in our signature
-    // actions are created from the resolved or rejected promise return axios.get('https://server/api/users')
+    // dispatchReturn will default to true,  actions are created
+    // from the returned obj, resolved/rejected promise or obs return axios.get('https://server/api/users')
       .then(resp => resp.data.users); // select the data
   }